 - 512GB storage

 The Oppo Find X2 Pro is better than the Reno 10X Zoom in almost every way and after months of waiting it’s finally widely available to buy in the UK.
 Read on to find out why this is one of the best Android phones you can buy right now.

 While the Find X2 Pro does feature highlights, the others don’t – blisteringly fast 65W charging and a mammoth 512GB storage, for example; it also loses out on a feature Apple and Samsung flagships have included as standard for generations – wireless charging.

-With Huawei facing tough times with its Mate 30 Pro and upcoming P40 Pro both lacking Google features Western users depend on, Oppo has a golden opportunity right now to claw some market share from Huawei.
+With Huawei facing tough times with its Mate 30 Pro and P40 Pro both lacking Google features many users depend on, Oppo has a golden opportunity right now to claw some market share from Huawei.
 Has it done enough with the Find X2 Pro?